wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/DistributedComputing/DistributedComputing-OpenSource-List.md

 - [Wallaroo #Project#](https://github.com/wallaroolabs/wallaroo): Wallaroo is a fast, elastic data processing engine that rapidly takes you from prototype to production by eliminating infrastructure complexity.

+- [Bigslice #Project#](https://bigslice.io): Bigslice is a system for fast, large-scale, serverless data processing using Go.

 # Edge Computing | 边缘计算

 - [OpenEdge #Project#](https://github.com/baidu/openedge): Extend cloud computing, data and service seamlessly to edge devices.